Menu Close

 In his capacity as a senior mediator for Sacramento State University, Rich Wilson assisted the California Wildlife Conservation Board in designing and facilitating a series of public meetings which solicited input that will inform refinement of the Board’s five year strategic plan.
 Mr. Wilson is helped senior level Board staff to design a pre-public engagement survey which identified priority stakeholder interests and informed development of the meeting agenda and associated public meeting facilitation plan.
 Mr. Wilson worked closely with Board staff to design and facilitate all elements of the agenda, including presentations, interactive breakout sessions and open group discussion.
 Meetings took place in both southern and northern California.

-Design and Facilitation of a Workshop on Vegetation Type Conversation of Western US Forests
+Workshop on Vegetation Type Conversation of Western US Forests

 United States Geological Survey